bigcommerce/dev-docs/docs/api-docs/partner/becoming-a-partner.md

 </div>

-Our BigCommerce Partner Program includes access to training, sales enablement and a referral network to get more clients and build better ecommerce experiences.
+Our BigCommerce Partner Program includes access to training, sales enablement, and a referral network to get more clients and build better ecommerce experiences.

 The following sections outline the steps required to become a vendor of Single-Click Apps on the BigCommerce platform.
 Doing so requires a partnership application, but acceptance will authorize you to provide best-of-breed solutions to the fast-growing online businesses we host.